 Skateboarding is a great exercise and a great way to have fun.
 On average, skateboarding burns 300 to 420 calories per hour.
 However, the more rigorous your ride, the more calories you’ll burn.
-Some skaters burn 1000 calories or more in a single session.
+Some skaters burn up to 1000 calories or more in a single session.

 Skateboarding is a great way to lose weight if you combine it with a healthy diet.
 Skateboarding also helps with mental health, building confidence, and keeping you healthy.

 How Skateboarding Is A Good Workout